BYTE-Club-CCNY/.github/profile/README.md

 - **Project Development**: Students work in teams of 4 to collaborate on projects
 - **Demo Night**: A showcase event at the end of each semester where students present their projects to a live audience of peers and professors
+- **Events**: Keep an eye out for upcoming events from us coming soon!
 ## How to Get Involved
 We welcome students who demonstrate a passion for coding and are committed to learning more about software development.
-Applications for the Spring 2025 Cohort will be open in the winter break!
+Applications for the Fall 2025 Cohort will be open in the first month of the Fall Semester!

 ## Contribute
 Feel free to create a pull request on our website, server, or any cohort projects if there is a feature you would like to implement or bug you would like to fix.